tobybreckon/python-cnn-tools-test/README.md

 ## Result #3:

+- Text output to console such that:

 ```
 We are using pytorch: PT.PT.PT
 We believe we have the following # of GPU:
 1
-The first GPU a<DEVICE STRING NAME>vailable is:
+The first GPU available is:
 <DEVICE STRING NAME>

 We are using numpy: ???